AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The transactional messaging sections have been updated to reflect the multiple user interface slight updates and improvements.
 [Read more](../../channels/using/about-transactional-messaging.md)

+Information related to the External API activity guardrails have been updated.
+[Read more](../../automating/using/external-api.md)

 ## Documentation updates - March 2020 {#doc-updates-march-2020}

 More detailed information on the Enhanced MTA has been added to core documentation, particularly regarding email processing rules and bounce mail qualification.
 [Read more](../../administration/using/configuring-email-channel.md#email-processing-rules)